caiomorozini/caiomorozini/README.md

 - 🪒 &nbsp; I currently work as a backend developer at <a href="https://risk3.com.br/"> Risk 3 </a>
 ![Snake animation](https://github.com/caiomorozini/caiomorozini/blob/output/github-contribution-grid-snake.svg)

+  # 🚀 Projects im currently working on

+  - WebCrawlers for Risk analysis

+  - API for hospital clinical engineering (With FastAPI and Flask)

+  - Signal processing from electroencephalographic records of patients with spinal cord injury

+  - Website for calculating TDEE and TMB

  # <p align=center> Technologies

   ## <p align=center> Languages